fofapro/fapro/howto/howto_1.md

 ![nice](./nice.jpg)

-Automation Platform use[ansible](https://docs.ansible.com/)，used for batch deployment and monitoring log collection nodes
+Automation Platform use [ansible](https://docs.ansible.com/)，used for batch deployment and monitoring log collection nodes

 ## Preparation
 Several Linux servers, Used to place the scan log collector (FaPro), close all service ports on the existing server to prevent the collected log records from being disturbed.